IS IT TATTOOING??

 During your consultati0n, we go through what shape of brow, lip, or eyeliner your are going after.
 Also making sure you are properly numbed!!!
 The body has a natural occurring symmetry of pi, meaning everything is equal and proportionate to another body part.
 After we have mapped out your correct shape of brow, lip, or eyeliner, we will go through many colors and color theory.
 Everyone has different skin tones of warm and cool.
 Color theory can be tricky.
 You might think, “well this is the color I want and usually the color of makeup I use”.
 Pigments change slightly and vary under each individuals skin tone.
 Don't worry if its too dark when its healed, we can lighten pigment during your 4 week FREE touch up.
 If pigment is to light we can darken during your 4 week FREE touch up as well.
 We go through many colors to match the best for each client.

-WHAT IS THE DIFFERENCE IN MICROBLADING AND POWDERBROWS??
+WHAT IS THE DIFFERENCE IN MICROBLADING, POWDERBROWS, & SOFT-TAP??

 Microblading-single use, sterile, tiny, needles, pressed together in a line, to create a “blade-like” instrument.
 7-18 needles can be pressed together to get desired “hair-stroke-line”, thickness,and shape of brows.
 Microblading is a good starting point for clients.
 Less dramatic and resembles hair.

-Powderbrows-single use, sterile, tiny, needles ranging and usually in circular design (1-21 needles in round shape).
-Pigment an be poked manually into the skin or an “electric-tattoo-pen” is used, filling in the eyebrow with more pigment.
-Powderbrows are more bold and looks like you filled them in with powder when healed.
+Powderbrows/soft-tap-single use, sterile, tiny, needles ranging and usually in circular design (1-21 needles in round shape).
+Pigment an be poked manually into the skin “soft-tap” or an “electric-tattoo-pen” is used, filling in the eyebrow with more pigment.
+Pigment is usually watered down with a dilution liquid to soften the overall pigment color, creating a powder effect.